 The thought of nursing in public can be scary.
 You don’t want to expose yourself or get caught in the debate to nurse in public or not.
-And you don’t want to stay confined at home each time the baby needs to eat.
-Sometimes even being in a friend or family’s house is already awkward enough.
+Nursing in a friend’s or family member’s house still feels awkward, but you also don’t want to stay confined at home each time the baby needs to eat.

-Free resource: Plan ahead for your monthly expenses once the baby comes!
-Download our Printable Monthly Expenses Worksheet so you can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
+Free printables: Plan ahead for your monthly expenses once the baby comes!
+Join my newsletter and grab your Printable Monthly Expenses Worksheet to estimate expenses and costs.
 Get it below—at no cost to you:

 2. You’re scared your milk will leak

 You’ve heard the horror stories.
-Moms in meetings or standing in line with shirts stained from leaking milk.
+Sitting in the middle of a meeting or shopping in grocery stores or the mall with a shirt stained from leaking breast milk.
 Cue the embarrassment.

-Why?
-Because you’ll come prepared with nursing pads.
-Washable or disposable nursing pads prevent your milk from leaking onto your clothes.
-Wear them underneath your bra so you don’t leak.
+Thankfully, you can always come prepared with reusable nursing pads to prevent your milk from leaking onto your clothes.

 I won’t lie: Breastfeeding my eldest did hurt in the beginning.
-It felt uncomfortable, over-sensitive, and painful.
-Cracked nipples, blisters and bleeding are common among the early weeks of breastfeeding.
+The experience felt uncomfortable, over-sensitive, and painful.
+Cracked nipples, blisters, and bleeding were common in the early weeks.
 It hurt so much I had to remind myself every day why I should give it one more shot.

-If you’re like me, you don’t like the idea of being the only one who can feed your baby.
-That everything about your baby comes from you and your body.
-I’d get annoyed when anyone suggested I feed the baby if they so much as whimpered.
+If you’re like me, you don’t like the idea of being the only one who can meet the needs of your breast fed baby.
+That everything about his health and growth relies on you.
+I’d get annoyed when anyone suggested I feed him if he so much as whimpered.
 (Even if they were probably right.)

-You’ve heard how often babies nurse.
-Especially in the early days when you’re feeding on demand.
-When the baby cries, you feed, sometimes for long stretches.
+You’ve also heard how often babies nurse, especially in the early days when you’re feeding on demand.
+You’ll likely feed your baby every time she cries, sometimes for long stretches.
 You’re stuck on the couch with nowhere to go, while everyone around you can come and go as they please.

-Why you shouldn’t feel scared: As a first time mom, I resisted the idea of feeling tied down because of breastfeeding.
-I wanted to be up and about like everyone else.
-I didn’t like the new changes in my life, and I blamed a lot of it on needing to nurse all the time.
+As a new mom, I resisted the idea of feeling tied down because of breastfeeding—I wanted to be up and about like everyone else.
+I didn’t like the new changes in my life, and I blamed a lot of it on nursing all the time.

 But this won’t last forever.
-I learned the second time around to accept it.
-Fighting or resisting the inevitable only fanned the flames and made me feel worse.
+I learned the second time around that fighting or resisting the inevitable only fans the flames and makes you feel worse.